 What Roles and Duties Can a Lawyer Fulfill?

 Lawyers don’t have to practice law in court and instead might take on the role of advisors with their clients.
-They may choose to practice in a specialized field such as real estate law, injury law, or family law, providing legal advice to their clients.
+They may choose to practice in a specific field such as real estate law, injury law, or family law, providing legal advice to their clients.

 What Roles and Duties Can an Attorney Fulfill?